CenturyLinkCloud/PublicKB/General/Autoscale/autoscale-faq.md

 ### Description

-CenturyLink Cloud supports both vertical and horizontal autoscale policies that allow for the automatic scaling of resources based on user-defined thresholds.
+Lumen Cloud supports both vertical and horizontal autoscale policies that allow for the automatic scaling of resources based on user-defined thresholds.
 Based on these thresholds, vertical autoscale policies add and remove CPU allocation to and from a given server, whereas horizontal autoscale policies power on and off instances within a (load balanced) group of servers.

 This FAQ addresses commonly asked questions about the service.
 For a walkthrough of this service, see the [Creating and Applying Autoscale Policies](creating-and-applying-autoscale-policies.md).